HolidayOugi/Sma5hMusic-Extra/README.md

 ## To-Do List

 - [ ] Update vgmstream library and main executable to x64
-- [ ] Decouple CSK Build service from JSONs
+- [ ] Decouple CSK Build service from JSONs loading
 - [ ] Allow editing of Color Picker color list
 - [ ] Add Trim function when importing from audio
 - [ ] Add Filter to MainWindow for songs not in a playlist
+- [ ] Allow reverse importing of CSK Packs and/or XMSBT files
+- [ ] One Slot Victory Themes support

 ## Thanks & Repos of the different tools
 1. Original Code and Author: Deinonychus71